 - To ensure the success of JJM or any other programme catering to rural communities, it is important to involve gram panchayats and village water and sanitation committees in the decision making processes.
 This will ensure ownership and sustainability of achievements.

 Chapter 6: Role of Community Radio in Disaster Management and Climate Change

 Community Radio specialises in providing local information to the local people.
-It can play an important role in disaster risk reduction, pre disaster preparedness and mitigation through raising awareness.
-The Ministry of Information and Broadcasting is committed to develop a vibrant Community Radio movement through participation, involvement and ownership of the local community for greater information dissemination and further empowerment of the people.
+It can play an important role in disaster risk reduction, pre-disaster preparedness and mitigation through raising awareness.
+The Ministry of Information and Broadcasting is committed to developing a vibrant Community Radio movement through participation, involvement and ownership of the local community for greater information dissemination and further empowerment of the people.

 Community Radio in India:

 - In December 2002, the Government released a policy that allowed well-established educational institutions to set up Community Radio Station.

 - The Government in November 2006 implemented new Community Radio Guidelines permitting non-profit organizations to own and operate community radio stations.

 - Community Radio provides an opportunity for the community to speak about issues concerning their lives.